 - Review all medications and supplements that your senior takes.
 Determine whether any of the side effects could cause dizziness, changes in vision or other issues that could lead to falling.

 - Help and encourage your loved ones to exercise often to build up strength and agility.
 Walking, chair yoga and tai chi are excellent options.

 - Have the home evaluated by an occupational therapist to determine if there are specific areas that can be modified for better accessibility and prevention of falls.
 Installing rails, non-slip flooring and extra lights may be necessary.

 - Plan for transitions carefully such as escorting your loved one to a vehicle.

 - Monitor weather and alert your senior of ice, rain or other conditions.

 - Evaluate the type of shoes your loved one wears to ensure proper fit and when not wearing shoes encourage the use of non-slip socks that have rubber grips on the bottom.

 - Discuss fall prevention with your physician.

 Fall prevention is injury prevention.
 At Stouffer Legal we care about our seniors.
-For more information on caring for your loved ones and to discuss any issues related to Elder Law please contact our office at 443-470-3599 for an appointment.
+For more information on caring for your loved ones and to discuss any issues related to Elder Law please contact our office for an appointment at 443-470-3599.